Back to RWKV Hub

 When to Use RWKV

-Transformers remain better for complex reasoning (math, logic, multi-hop QA), short-context tasks, and fine-tuning existing pre-trained models.
+Stick with Transformers for complex reasoning (math, multi-hop QA), short-context tasks, or when you need to fine-tune an existing pre-trained checkpoint.

 Conclusion